 Symptoms of a tailor's bunion include redness, swelling, numbness, and pain.
 Symptoms arise when the bunion rubs against your shoes causing inflammation and enlargement.
 These bunions can occur on both feet.
 Activities may be a limited as a result of the pain.

 In addition, it's crucial that you find shoes that have a wider toe box to prevent the bunion from rubbing.
 It's also important to avoid high heeled and pointy shoes.
-Some shoes recommended by Jason Brown of Sole Perfection in Shoreline, WA are the Alegria Paloma and also the Taos Ta Dah Mary Jane both available at his store or online when you click the links above.
+Some shoes we recommend for Tailor's bunions are the Alegria Paloma and also the Taos Ta Dah Mary Jane.
+You can also find these shoes at Sole Perfection in Shoreline and Everett.

 Surgery made be necessary if more conservative treatments don't work.
 Most often this will be the case if the tailor's bunion has progressed.
 Fortunately, most often this surgery can be done as an outpatient procedure.
 Some surgeries will only require removal of the painful soft tissue of the fifth toe.
 Others may involve cutting into the bone to straighten it.